JohnZ03/Verilog_Note/IPs/fifo_.md

 ### FULL (output):
 When asserted, this signal indicates that the FIFO is full.
 Write requests are ignored when the FIFO is full, __initiating a write when the FIFO is full is not destructive to the contents of the FIFO__.

+### ALMOST_FULL (output):
+When asserted, this signal indicates that only one more write can be performed before the FIFO is full.

 ### EMPTY (output):
 When asserted, this signal indicates that the FIFO is empty.
 Read requests are ignored when the FIFO is empty, initiating a read while empty is not destructive to the FIFO.